shivannis/xandr-docs-public/xandr-docs/articles/data-providers/data-marketplace-data-partner-overview.md

 ---
-title: Data Marketplace - Data Partner Overview
+title: Data Marketplace Overview
 description: Get Data partner overview in this page. ms.custom: data-providers ms.date: 11/29/2023
 ---

-# Data marketplace - Data partner overview
+# Data marketplace overview

 Buyers on the Xandr platform often use third-party data made available by our data providers to target